Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Med-R

 \textit{\textbf{Retrieval Effectiveness.}} \quad It encompasses two normalized reward components: \textbf{\textit{(1)}} the authority of the retrieved medical documents, and \textbf{\textit{(2)}} the extent to which the retrieved content is utilized throughout the entire reasoning process:

-\begin{itemize} \item $R_{quality}$: Each retrieved document is assigned an integer evidence level $e$ by the proprietary model (e.g., DeepSeek-V3) according to the principles of Evidence-Based Medicine (EBM)~\cite{sackett1996evidence}, where $e \in \left \{ x \in \mathbb{Z} \mid 1 \leq x \leq 6 \right \}$, with 1 indicating the highest level of credibility.
+\begin{itemize} \item $R_{quality}$: According to the principles of Evidence-Based Medicine (EBM)~\cite{sackett1996evidence}, not all evidence plays equal roles in clinical decision-making, where the hierarchy of evidence is critical, as depicted in \Cref{fig:hierarchy_of_evidence} (details are provided in Appendix \ref{subsubsec:EBM_appendix}).
+Each retrieved document is assigned an integer evidence level $e$ by the proprietary model (e.g., DeepSeek-V3), where $e \in \left \{ x \in \mathbb{Z} \mid 1 \leq x \leq 6 \right \}$, with 1 indicating the highest level of credibility.
 Here $D$ denotes the number of documents retrieved by the model during a single rollout:

 \item $R_{breadth}$: We also follow the procedure during data construction, where we extract knowledge graph triplets in the form of \Cref{eq:kg_retrieval_version} from the reasoning processes generated by the model.
-Therefore, the proportion of retrieved triplets in the reasoning process is computed as:
+Therefore, the proportion of retrieved triplets in the reasoning process is:

 \end{itemize}